 Let’s now consider student satisfaction.
 According to actual survey data, 95% of 3Ls evaluate their overall Regent Law experience as “excellent” or “good.”
 93% would “definitely” or “probably” come to Regent Law again.
 And 96% say that Regent Law provided the support they needed to succeed academically “very much” or “quite a bit.”
 This gives Regent Law an “A” average in student satisfaction and puts us high above the national average.

 Regent Law focuses on producing practice-ready lawyers.
 As I previously shared, Regent Law’s moot court program has been ranked as high as 5th in the nation.
-According to preLaw Magazine (2017), we are one of the top 20 most innovative law schools for practical training and a top 16 law school for our trial advocacy curriculum.
+According to preLaw Magazine, we are one of the top 20 most innovative law schools and top 3 in practical training (2017), one of 20 law schools to receive an “A” rating for trial advocacy and litigation (2019), and 7th in the nation for Government job placement (2018).

 Regent Law will also work hard to prepare you for the bar exam.
 Regent Law had the highest overall bar passage rate among all eight Virginia law schools in both July 2017 and February 2018.
 The Regent Law Class of 2018 had a 100% passage rate on the July 2018 Uniform Bar Exam (UBE), which is used in 35 US jurisdictions and continues to be adopted by more states.
 In addition, our Honors students had a 100% bar passage rate in both 2017 and 2018.